oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 <br/>

 * Metadata Name: client_attestation_required
-* Metadata Description: Boolean value indicating whether the authorization server requires Clients to present a Client Attestation and its Proof of Possession as an additional security signal.
-If omitted, the default value is false.
+* Metadata Description: JSON array of strings, each identifying a Proof of Possession mechanism the authorization server accepts when requiring Clients to present a Client Attestation as an additional security signal.
+If omitted, presenting a Client Attestation is not required.
 * Change Controller: IETF
 * Reference: [](#additional-security-signal) of this specification